woutergins/satlas/doc/source/tutorials/plottingroutines.rst

 =================

 For ease-of-use, standard implementations for plotting spectra have been implemented.
-Each :class:`HFSModel` has a method to plot to an axis, while both :class:`MultiModel` and :class:`CombinedModel` call this plotting routine for the underlying spectrum.
+Each :class:`.HFSModel` has a method to plot to an axis, while both :class:`.SumModel` and :class:`.LinkedModel` call this plotting routine for the underlying spectrum.

 Overview plotting
 -----------------

-Considering a :class:`HFSModel`, the standard plotting routines finds out where the peaks in the spectrum are located, and samples around this area taking the FWHM into account.
+Considering a :class:`.HFSModel`, the standard plotting routines finds out where the peaks in the spectrum are located, and samples around this area taking the FWHM into account.
 Take this toy example of a spectrum on a constant background: